 RLR Laundry Treatment

-I recently had a pretty informative interview with a member of Cadie’s team.
-Cadie is the company that manufacturers RLR.
+I had a pretty informative interview with a member of Cadie’s team.
+Cadie is the company that manufactures RLR.
 You can read that interview about RLR Laundry Treatment here to learn all about that product.

 For the purposes of this post, all you need to know is that RLR Laundry Treatment is a laundry stripping product wherein the primary ingredient is sodium carbonate.
 RLR is primarily sold in small foil packages like this: